neuefische/wd-flipped-classroom-curriculum/sessions/css-structure/README.md

 ### Which important problem will we solve today?

+- When writing CSS code things get messy really fast
+- We need methods to organize our CSS code to avoid bugs and improve maintainability

 ### Why is the content of today's block that important for the students?

+- You need a basic understanding on how different CSS declarations are applied all together
+- Working with today's methods will clearly improve your code

 ### Pose a question to be answered by the end of the block!

+How can we write well-structured, more readable and maintainable CSS code with fewer bugs?

 ---